jdbrice/star-fwd-dev/README.md

 **:display** - can be used to display events in GenFit Event Display, not going to work well on RCF/docker so may be removed in future
 **:noMaterialEffects** - turn on/off material effects in Kalman Filter.

+**.Geometry:si** - optional list of z locations for Si detector planes (must be length 3 or not used) **.Geometry:stgc** - optional list of z locations for stgc detector planes (must be length 4 or not used)

 **.Vertex:sigmaXY** - specifies the XY resolution of the primary vertex
 **.Vertex:sigmaZ** - resolution of the Z coordinate of primary vertex
 **.Vertex:includeInFit** - include / exclude PV in the track fitting